 Depending on your business needs, there are many ways that the CCRMDZ program can assist your enterprise.
 Companies wishing to establish or expand their recycling related business will find a wealth of resources and opportunities in the California Central Coast area.
 Known as one of the most desirable places to live and work in California, the Central Coast offers a top quality workforce, strong business environment and a well-developed recycling infrastructure.

-The CCRMDZ was created to encourage and support the establishment of companies that use recycled materials along California’s Central Coast.
+The CCRMD was created to encourage and support the establishment of companies that use recycled materials along California’s Central Coast.

 The zone borders the Pacific Ocean and lies between the major metropolitan centers of San Francisco/San Jose and Los Angeles, covering the counties of San Benito, Santa Cruz, Monterey and SLO.